EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ## Service Interaction Overview

-The EduID App depends on the existance of service components.
+The EduID App depends on the existence of service components.
 This architecture include primary service components that provide the key functions for authentication and authorization, and secondary service components that for improving the user experience in the diverse and distributed academic federation.

 ![EduID Detailed Architecture](images/eduid_app_architecture-details.png)

 ### Federation-level Service Endpoints

-The eduID Mobile relies on the OAuth2 protocol endpoint for authenticating users and clients.
+The EduID Mobile relies on the OAuth2 protocol endpoint for authenticating users and clients.

 * The token endpoint.
 * The authorization endpoint.